re-plicate/UbiGraph/README.md

 python GCL-release/code/data_process_example.py --input-a input_a.csv --input-b input_b.csv --output-dir ./GCL-release/output_graphs
 ```

+# Self-collected datasets
+We fused the two cities' data to build our dataset:

+# Additional Experiments
+Some additional experiments on Reinforce Learning and Transfer Learning are conducted to evaluate our system

 Notes
 - This release intentionally omits model weights, videos, and raw datasets.
 Placeholders and relative paths are used.
 - Review `docs/` for mapping from these sanitized scripts back to original files in your repo.